bmedicke/REED/radare2/readme.md

 <img src="../media/r2-visual-mode-hex.jpg"></img>

-In visual mode you use keyboard shortcuts.
+You will have noticed that in visual mode you use keyboard shortcuts.
 Press `??` to get the full list.
 You can still execute commands with `:` though, just like in Vim.
 You can continue to execute commands or close the prompt with `ctrl-d` or by sending an empty line.